kaoDev/project-webapp/src/pages/events-as-streams/index.md

 As already said in last session, besides handling the state itself it is very important to take care of the state changes.
-On extremely powerful tool for this is [RXJS](https://github.com/reactivex/rxjs).
+An extremely powerful tool for this is [RXJS](https://github.com/reactivex/rxjs).
 It works with the concept of observables, which are sources of data you can subscribe on.